Area Program in Literary Prose

 Q: I'm mostly interested in writing science fiction or fantasy or romance (or other mass-market genres).
 Can I write an APLP thesis like that?

 A: Probably not.
-The APLP is about trying to create literary objects, or prose that captures the human condition.
+The APLP is about creating literary objects, or prose that tries to capture the human condition.
 If you're not quite sure what that means, you need to take a little time to read some contemporary literary magazines like The New Yorker or The Paris Review or Virginia Quarterly Review or more locally, Meridian, or many, many others.
 Stop by Bryan 422 and borrow some magazines from our shelves.
 This doesn't mean your APLP work must be firmly realist.
 We do have students write stories and essays with speculative and experimental elements.
 But our faculty does not specialize in genre writing.
-The craft techniques you learn in the APLP can help you become a better genre writer, but you won't be able to do a lot of genre work for credit while in our undergraduate program.
+The craft techniques you learn in the APLP can help you become a better genre writer, but you won't be able to do genre work for credit while in our undergraduate program.

 Q: I find stories about _________ difficult to read.
 Can I get a program accommodation to be excused from those assignments?